leon-rgb/Training-System/README.md

 *Packages that are not linked can be found directly in the Unity Package Manager or the Asset Store.*

-## Windows Builds of the system can be found here:
+## Windows Builds, demo videos and in detail documentation of the system can be found here:

 [Google Drive Link](https://drive.google.com/drive/folders/1OyvivWRcgjhE81wN5nj4Lj1z13s1_HjY) <br>
 [One Drive Link](https://1drv.ms/u/s!AkgSs2wgFvVx0CggKm4iPNe0PKfU?e=Twoape)